LEON-BROTHER/LEON-BROTHER/README.md

 <h1>That's me</h1>

 Hello there and welcome!<br>
-So eh yeah I'm some random coder for FNF and other stuff and I'm making a funny modpack called: "Friday Night Funkin' Mod Collection".<br>
+So eh yeah I'm some random coder for FNF and other stuff and I'm working on a new FNF Online project.<br>
 Cya!<br>

 <h2>My Language Skills</h2>